top of page

 Tennis Players Giving a Group Hug

+USTA Junior Team Tennis, or “JTT”, brings together boys and girls, ages 5 to 18, to play singles, doubles and mixed doubles against other coed teams.
 Beyond being fun and a great form of exercise, USTA Junior Team Tennis is a competitive, level-based environment that promotes individual growth, social development and life skills.

 • On a tennis team, you’ll learn about unity, sportsmanship and how to work together to achieve success.
 You’ll also learn that success isn’t just about winning; it’s about how you play the game and respond to challenges.